-Want solid returns on your fitness investment in 2013?
+Want solid returns on your fitness investment in the new year?
 Get down to business — with a smart, strategic plan worthy of an MBA.

 In business, planning is paramount.
 Whether lining up logistics, attending strategy meetings or digesting quarterly reports, savvy executives treat time as an ally, surveying the past for clear-eyed lessons about what worked and what didn’t, and looking forward for a chance to do it better next time.